Dodge Colt Model Overview

 I have a 92 Dodge Colt GL 92000 miles on it the car stalls when next transmission images engaged what could be the problem

 1992 Dodge Colt Automatic Transmission Car Dies When I Put It In Park?

 Just recently this vehicle started to die when i put it in park, it doesnt happen everytime.
 Today for the first time it died at a stop light in drive.
 I installed a brand new alternator on it like la...

-About the Dodge Colt
+Dodge Colt Overview